Features topic

 Input Handling:

-- Keyboard (down, up, hit, char queue).
+- Keyboard (down, up, hit, char queue)

-- Mouse (position, buttons, wheel) – plays nice with touch.
+- Mouse (position, buttons, wheel) -- plays nice with touch

-- Gamepad (multiple controllers, buttons, axes, triggers).
+- Gamepad (multiple controllers, buttons, axes, triggers)

-- Accelerometer for motion stuff.
+- Accelerometer for motion (web/mobile only, no-op on desktop)

 -